godotengine/godot-vscode-plugin/README.md

 - Static code validation
 - Open projects and scenes in Godot from VScode
 - Ctrl click on a variable or method call to jump to its definition
-- Run/debug the godot game with VSCode with F5(coming soon)
+- Full documentation supported with API of godot engine

 ![Showing the documentation on hover feature](https://raw.githubusercontent.com/GodotExplorer/godot-tools/master/img/documentation-on-hover.png "Method definition and docs on hover")